 The Wildfire Resilience Block Grant solicitation period for 2022 ended on April 1, 2022.

-Please view is a the Block Grant recipients, including a brief description of their project and their award amounts.
+Please view the Block Grant recipients, including a brief description of their project and their award amounts.

 Resources and Publications for Private Forestland Owners